Achievable logoAchievable logo

 • Has a character had any realizations or faced any challenges in the passage?

-If the passage contains dialogue, keep the characters straight.
-Label them by their first initials and track the dialogue so that you are sure who says what.
-This is especially important when the writer has omitted tags such as “he said," or “she replied,”
+If the passage contains dialogue, keep track of who is speaking.
+One simple method is to label characters by their first initials and follow the conversation line by line so you’re always clear on who says what.
+This matters even more when the writer leaves out dialogue tags such as “he said” or “she replied.”

 Here’s an example: